-Doug is a lifetime resident of the Hudson's Hope area and has wore many hats in the Lloyd has worked in the energy industry agriculture, forest and energy industries.
-Doug was an original member of RRTF and represents primarily the industry, but has excellent insight to all of Petronas, he brings a wealth of experience the major North Peace industries.
+Doug is a lifetime resident of the Hudson's agriculture, forest and energy industries.
+Doug was an original member of RRTF and primarily the the major North Peace industries.

 Ernest Wiebe - Crops and Livestock

 Ernest has lived north of Fort St. John all his live where he raises crops, livestock Rob was elected Mayor of Taylor in 2014 and works in the logging industry.
 Ernest is a member of and represents the BC Grain Producer's Association.